hellloxiaotian/hellloxiaotian.github.io/index.md

 Technical expert of Shanghai

+Guest editor of the Special Journal of Mathematics(SCI-IF:2.258, ISSN 2227-7390)

+Guest editor of the Special Journal of Eletronics(SCI-IF:2.379, ISSN 2079-9292)

-Guest Editor of the Special Journal of Mathematics about the Special Issue on Method and application of machine learning
+Guest editor of the Special Journal of Mathematical Biosciences and Engineering(SCI-IF:2.080)

-Guest editor of the Special Journal of Eletronics
+Guest editor of the Special Journal of Inernational Journal of Distributed Sensor Networks(SCI-IF:1.640)

-Guest editor of the Special Journal of Frontiers in Signal Processing
+Guest editor of the Special Journal of Frontiers in Robotics and AI

+Guest editor of the Special Journal of Drones(SCI-IF:5.522)

 Special Session Co-Chair, Workshop Chair: ICCSI 2022